hwu1001/neighborhood-map-react/README.md

 * React Leaflet
 * React Leaflet Sidetabs
 * React Icons
+* Animate.css
 * Data is provided by the Foursquare API

 ## Create React App
 This project was bootstrapped with[ Create React App](https://github.com/facebook/create-react-app).
 You can find more information on how to perform common tasks [here](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## Known issues
 * There's an issue in the React Leaflet library where adding multiple classes to a specific component will generate an error.
 A modified version of `Pane.js` is in the repo can be used in place of the one that is put into `node_modules/` automatically.
+The file is located at `/node_modules/react-leaflet/es/Pane.js`.
 The modified version will prevent any errors and allow the markers to bounce when clicked.